pgautoupgrade/docker-pgautoupgrade/README.md

 ## Building the container

-To build the docker image, use:
+To build the development docker image, use:

 ```
-$ ./build.sh
+$ make dev
 ```

 This will take a few minutes to create the "pgautoupgrade:latest"